rsheldiii/KeyV2/README.md

 ![a bog-standard cherry key](assets/example1.JPG)

 which is a bog-standard DCS row 5 (number / function row) keycap.
-To change how the key is generated, you add predefined modifier functions like so:
+To change how the key is generated, you can modify the settings directly or add predefined modifier functions like so:

 ```
+// directly modified setting
+$stem_inset = 1;
+// settings changed through modifier function
 sa_row(2) 2u() key();
 ```